 Porch Boards With Natural Textures

-- TimberTech® Porch boards boast nature-inspired wood grain patterns and durable material that stands up to the elements and foot traffic.
+- TimberTech® Porch boards boast realistic wood grain patterns and durable material that stands up to the elements.

 - A wire-brushed finish gives a country-home vibe that complements your home’s rustic architecture.